+The Department of Community Enhancement’s Keep Chesterfield Beautiful (KCB) team is a Chesterfield County resource that is on a pro-active mission to serve, support and inspire a litter-free and attractive community.
 Is there a spot in your neighborhood that could use a clean-up?
-Volunteers for Community Enhancement’s Adopt-A-Spot program take ownership of smaller areas in need like parks, lots, streets or walkways, beautifying their neighborhood while the county provides garbage bags and reflective vests.
+Volunteers for the Adopt-A-Spot program take ownership of smaller areas in need like parks, lots, streets or walkways, beautifying their neighborhood while the county provides garbage bags, pickers and safety vests.

-Our Environmental Engineering department is responsible for many environmental initiatives, including ensuring the health of our county’s soil and land.
-Watch a video on the department to learn about erosion and sediment control.
+Our Environmental Engineering Department is responsible for many environmental initiatives, including ensuring the health of our county’s soil and land.
+Watch this video to learn more about the department and specifically how we address erosion and sediment control.

-General Services provides day-to-day preventative maintenance, repairs and major maintenance upgrades at many historical sites, including the 1917 Courthouse, Magnolia Grange, Castlewood plantation house, the County Museum and the 1892 Jail.
+General Services provides day-to-day preventative maintenance, repairs and major maintenance upgrades at many historical sites, including the 1892 Jail, 1917 Courthouse, Castlewood plantation house, County Museum and Magnolia Grange.
 Chesterfield County and the Chesterfield Historical Society of Virginia provide many opportunities to explore local history.

 Located on the Chesterfield Courthouse Green, the Nunnally Oak was planted by Lawson Nunnally in 1814, making the tree over 200 years old.
-Find out more about how the Department of General Services cares for this piece of living history.
+View the video explaining how General Services cares for this piece of living history.